tawandakasunzuma/TAWKAS25106_FTO2502_A1_Tawanda_Kasunzuma_CDV03/README.md

 ### Submission Guidelines

-1. Finalise your resume in Google Docs format to ensure consistent formatting.
+1. Finalize your resume in Google Docs format to ensure consistent formatting.
 2. Name your document following the specified format (e.g., "StudentNo_Classcode_Group_Name-Surname_CDV03").
 3. Add the link to your Google Docs resume in this README.
 4. Submit the link to your GitHub Repo via the LMS Project Tab by the submission deadline.